-- If you want to freeze them prepped but raw: make the patties and stack them in between pieces of wax paper (or individually wrap them in plastic wrap).
+- Freeze them raw: make the patties and stack them in between pieces of wax paper (or individually wrap them in plastic wrap).
 Then place them in a gallon sized freezer bag and freeze.
 To serve: Thaw.
 Remove wax paper and grill as directed.

-- If you want to freeze them after cooking: prepare as directed all the way through grilling.
+- Freeze them after cooking: prepare as directed all the way through grilling.
 Allow them to cool completely, transfer to a cookie sheet and flash freeze (about 45-60 minutes), then stack them in between pieces of wax paper, and place them in a gallon size freezer bag; freeze.
 To serve: thaw and reheat.

 Can I Cook Frozen Turkey Burgers?

-I wouldn’t recommend it.
-Instead, thaw them then either cook or reheat them (depending on if they were previously cooked or not).
+We don’t recommend it.
+Instead, thaw them and then either cook or reheat them (depending on if they were previously cooked or not).

 Here are some of our favorite sides to eat with this turkey burger recipe: